In this final happiness hack blog, learn how you can bring more happiness into your life by scheduling time for your passions.

 3) Evaluate how you’re currently spending your time.
 Consider some time-saving hacks!

 Once you’ve decided what your passion is, think about how your time is currently being spent.
 Can you forfeit a few hours of Netflix this week to hit the slopes instead?
 Are you willing to wake up an hour earlier to paint before your normal morning routine?
 Can you cut back on social media time?
 If you want to take this a step further, track how you are spending your time.
 This can be an eye-opening experience that allows you to honestly see where your time is going.
 Also, leverage technology to help you clear some time from your schedule.
 Many grocery stores offer delivery or pickup options, which can help you save time by shopping online.
 This could be one way to add more time to your week.

 4) Ask for support from those around you.

 Another way to find more time for your passions is to ask for support from those around you (and be willing to accept their help).
 Asking for help is a strength, not a weakness!
 Maybe this is asking your spouse to help with household chores or asking a friend for help when it comes to childcare.

 In the first blog of this series, we defined happiness as living one’s life with purpose and meaning and feeling content on a daily basis.
 Figuring out your passions and dedicating time to them will add purpose and meaning to your life by fueling your creativity, increasing feelings of competence, and enriching your emotional, mental and social well-being.
 As you continue to practice the skills of gratitude, savoring, mindfulness, and pursuing your passions, take note of how it feels to challenge yourself and grow in new ways!

 Remember that your Profile Coach is another person who is in your corner!
 Your coach can hold you accountable on your journey and help you brainstorm what your passions are.

 Not a Profile member?
-Click here to set up a FREE one-on-one, no-obligation consultation with a certified coach at your nearest Profile location.
+Set up a FREE one-on-one, no-obligation consultation with a certified weight loss coach.